UHDanke/gd_docs/triggers/area.md

 Unlike their non-Area versions, the effects of Area triggers are virtual \- the effect is temporary and is undone when the trigger is stopped.
 Area effects are recalculated every game tick, 240 times per second.
 Non-Area Move, Rotate and Scaling effects use the real position of the objects.
-However, triggers that use the position of an object as a target will use the virtual position of the object.
+However, triggers that target the position of an object will use the virtual position of the object.

 ## Timings